Finsa-SC/Finsa-SC/README.md

 - 🐧 Daily driver: Ubuntu, terminal-first workflow (I love CLI!)
 - 🧠 I always look for knowledge every day
 - 🎯 My long-term goal is to work in the tech industry in Japan
-- 🐍 I really like the python programming language
+- 🐍 I really like the Python programming language
-- ☀️ I always make projects on my daily
+- ☀️ I build projects as part of my daily routine

 <br><br>
 <br><br>